-If you are using a local preparation for a problem around your bottom and it is not improving, make an appointment to see your doctor.
-If you have any bleeding from your bottom, see your doctor to be checked for the cause.
+If you are using a local preparation for a problem around your bottom and it is not improving, consult your doctor.
+If you have any bleeding from your bottom, consult your doctor as soon as possible to be checked for the cause.

 Are there any side-effects?

 Most local preparations for anal disorders do not commonly have side-effects.
 However, always read the leaflet that comes with your preparation.
 Using these preparations too liberally or for too long may cause problems.
 Local anaesthetic creams may cause the skin to be too sensitive if used for more than a few days.
 If too much is used, they may cause problems elsewhere in your body, such as affecting your heart rate.
 Using a steroid cream for too long may cause thinning of the skin in that area in some cases.
 Nitrate creams may cause a headache as a side-effect.